 - Remove the bouquet garni and discard.
 Pull the meat apart and discard bones (or save for making stock).

-- Alternatively, put these ingredients in a crockpot on low, add the lamb after searing it, and cook covered for 8 hours.
+You can also use the same ingredients and make a slow cooker lamb stew.
+Place all these ingredients in a crockpot on low, add the lamb after searing it, and cook covered for 8 hours.
 Add the lemon and olives, cover, turn off the heat, remove bouquet garni and pull apart the meat before serving.

 Get FREE Access!